 Readers will meet larger-than-life, modern viking heroes such as Trond “Troll-Breath” Trondsen, who successfully raided a historic monastery’s gift shop in England; Björn Svensson, who habitually recited popular classic rock lyrics at the site of each of his infamous berserkings; and Ingrid Törnblom, who founded an elite warrior sisterhood that drew comparisons to the Spartans of ancient Greece, the Samurai of feudal Japan, and perhaps most flattering of all, the Jedi Knights of the Intergalactic Republic.
 Other unique Neo-Norse individuals flesh out the manuscript with their tales that include the slaying of a creepy troll in Beowulf’s homeland, the brewing of high quality craft beer in a pagan burial mound, and the suffering of horrendous digestive problems amidst the breathtaking natural beauty of Iceland’s remarkable landscape.

 Needless to say, The Scandinavian Aggressors will be essential reading for anyone with even a remote interest in the Modern Viking Movement, mostly because it is the only book to have ever been written on the subject, but also because it is a darn good yarn about the fragility of the Scandinavian condition.

-Also, check out my Sagas of Pathetic and Banal Exploration for some excerpts of my encounters with these enticing characters.
+You can also check out my Sagas of Pathetic and Banal Exploration for some excerpts of my encounters with these enticing individuals.